Simple Tips On Being A Sex-Positive Parent.

 - Help create empathy within your child by explaining how something they have done may have hurt someone – “I know you wanted that toy, but when you hit Mikey, it hurt him and he felt sad.
 We don't want Mikey to feel sad”

 - Allow your child to talk about their body in any way they want without shame – teach them the correct names for their body parts.

 Great Books For Teaching Consent

-Books are a great way of teaching consent to young kids in a subtle and less overwhelming way.
-We have put together a list of our favourite ones. (all descriptions are from Amazon)
+Books are a great way of teaching consent to young kids in a subtle way.
+We have put together a list of our favourite ones.
+(All descriptions are from Amazon)

 Consent (for kids!)

 With clear explanations, fun illustrations, and expertly-presented information, Consent (for Kids!) is an empowering introduction to consent, bodily autonomy, and how to respect yourself and others.

 This humorous and insightful book from the co-creator of the viral “Tea Consent” video is the perfect teaching tool, conversation starter, and insightful, empowering resource for educators, kids, and families everywhere.

 Will The Ladybug Hug?

 You loved Will Bear Share? and Will Sheep Sleep?, now get to know Ladybug in a hilarious new high-fiving and hugging-themed addition to creator Hilary Leung’s animal books!